 Worth a visit as much for the decor (we're talking a wall of pirhana skeletons) as for the food (oysters and fresh seafood!), this place seems to get better everytime we go back.

 Like the big sister to Ironside, Craft & Commerce has been in the NoLI neighborhood for over 5 years, which is why it's currently undergoing a huge renovation.
 It's set to open in late July 2016 with a wood-fired oven and the cocktails that first gave it a glowing reputation.

 If you want something a bit more "Top Chef" caliber, head over to Richard Blais's Juniper and Ivy.
 A bit off the beaten path (as in one block off the main drag of NoLI), this restaurant elevated the dining scene in the hood when it opened a few years ago.
-If you want something more casual but just as quality, check out their sister restaurant next door, The Crack Shack.

 GET A DRINK

 For high-end steakhouse in San Diego, Born & Raised is it.
 Owned by the same team who has Ironside and Craft & Commerce, this is by far the swankiest restaurant they own.
 Everything here is grand from the decor to the steaks to the pricey cocktails but it's worth the experience if only for the people watching.

 We stop here on every trip to San Diego because they carry 6-packs and growlers of beers that you can't find outside of San Diego, like our personal favorite, the Habanero IPA.
 The food is okay so stick to the beer tasting unless your starving.

 For the nerdiest beer lovers around, there's Bottlecraft.
 Once was once a a thimble-sized beer shop has now moved across the street into a larger space and grown to include a bar that always has interesting beers on tap and knowledgeable local beer dorks ready for a conversation.